pbinkley/rcb-manual/sections/09-binding-vertical-filing-and-film-storage.md

 layout: narrative
 ---

-&nbsp;{%- include pagebreak.html canvas=237 -%}&nbsp;The use of typescript and near-print in the production of small editions of documents of internal circulation in scholarship need not necessarily give rise to new library problems.
+ {% include pagebreak.html canvas=237 %} The use of typescript and near-print in the production of small editions of documents of internal circulation in scholarship need not necessarily give rise to new library problems.
 If most of these